-The MTR will assess progress towards the achievement of the project objectives and outcomes as specified in the Project Document and assess early signs of project success or failure with the goal of identifying the necessary changes to be made in order to set the project on-track to achieve its intended results.
-The MTR will also review the project's strategy and its risks to sustainability.
+The consultant will assess progress towards the achievement of the project objectives and outcomes as specified in the Project Document (PRODOC) and assess early signs of project success or failure with the goal of identifying the necessary changes to be made to set the project on-track to achieve results.
+The MTR will also review the project's strategy, its risks to sustainability and the project's preparation of a strategy for when UNDP-GEF project support ends (if they have one and if they don't, then assist them in preparing one at the midterm).